huijieZH/ProgressLabeller/README.md

-# Progress Labeller
+# ProgressLabeller

 <img src='doc/fig/overview.png' width="1000"/>

 ## Overview

 ProgressLabeller is a method for more efficiently generating large amounts of 6D pose training data from color images sequences for custom scenes in a scalable manner.
 ProgressLabeller is intended to also support transparent or translucent objects, for which the previous methods based on depth dense reconstruction will fail.
-The project is an blender add-on implementation of Progresslabeler.
+The project is an blender add-on implementation of Progresslabeller.

 If you use this project for your research, please cite:
 ```bash